Raesearch/BeeDiscordBot/README.md

 # BeeDiscordBot
-Private bot to use on my discord server
+Private bot to use on my Discord server